 Rebecca Messer, Peer Consultant

 Hello!
 My name is Rebecca.
-I am a sophomore majoring in Early Childhood Development: Child and Family Studies and minoring in Public Administration and Nonprofit Management.
+I am a junior majoring in Early Childhood Development: Child and Family Studies and minoring in Public Administration and Nonprofit Management.
 In my spare time, I love to be outdoors, take photographs, and volunteer with organizations focusing on working with children.
 While creative writing is my favorite, I am familiar with a variety of writing styles and would love to help you with any questions or concerns you may have!

 Tyler Preston, Peer Consultant